Dre Campbell Farm

 The egg-laying process, called ovipositing, can damage tree branches.

 Below are some home remedies and natural solutions to help control a cicada invasion.
-These natural methods should help limit damage in an environmentally friendly way.
+These natural methods can help limit damage while reducing the need for chemical controls.

 1. Wrap Tree Trunks